Find Therapists and Counselors in Tempe, Arizona

 Just east of Phoenix, Tempe, AZ is a vibrant Southwestern city of 182,500 residents.
 Home to one of the largest university in the country, Arizona State University, the city covers approximately 40 square miles and is currently seeing dynamic growth.
 The city work to maintain economic growth through technology, culture, tourism, and education with the largest employers being Arizona State University, Maricopa Community College, SRP and Safeway, Inc.

 Tempe offers its residents the Valley Metro Rail, accessible freeways and is minutes away from Phoenix Sky Harbor International Airport.
 The Sonoran Desert is a popular destination on the weekends along shopping and a thriving nightlife.
-Ranked as one of the Top 100 Best Places to Live, the city’s population enjoys a high quality of life as the area is made up of largely young adults that enjoy 330 sunny days a year.

 Life is not always very sunny in Tempe, AZ as residents face issues of divorce and suicide.
 The state of Arizona is a no-fault state in which neither spouse needs to give a reason for the divorce but needs to declare that the marriage is broken.
 Due to this type of law, the state was recently ranked 13th-highest rate of divorce in the country.
 Maricopa County was Tempe resides, hold the spot as the number one county for divorce with over 9,000 divorces reported.